domluna/JuliaFormatter.jl/docs/src/custom_alignment.md

 ### `align_matrix`

+ > TLDR: If you want to align matrix elements yourself set this to `true`

 Whitespace surrounding matrix elements in the original source file is maintained.
 Differs from other alignment options since it does not try to "detect" alignment and then adjust other elements.

 ```julia